 - 1990 London Cast (The Whole Gory Story) – This is the only album that includes all of the dialogue as well as all of the songs, so it’s worth getting for that reason alone.
 The acting and singing aren’t generally on a par with the film, but it’s still good.
 And there are some great names in the cast including Brad played by Adrian Edmondson, Frank N. Furter played by Tim McInnerny, the Narrator played by Jonathan Adams (who played the same role in the original London stage cast, but played Dr. Everett Scott in the movie), and Riff Raff played by Edward Tudor-Pole (who not only took on the part that Richard O’Brien played in the movie, but also took over from Richard as host of TV game show The Crystal Maze).

 - 1996 London Studio Cast – This album, recorded in Dolby Surround Sound, is based on the arrangements from the original 1973 London tour.
 Some of the performers have been part of live Rocky Horror productions before, including Howard Samuels as Frank N. Furter and Aiden Bell as Riff Raff.
 And they are joined by stars including horror film legend Christopher Lee as a menacing-sounding Narrator, while Anita Dobson performs Science Fiction, Double Feature as the Usherette and a verse in The Time Warp as Magenta.
-Some of the tracks are ok and some can be irritating, it is rather a mixed bag.
-But by far the highlight is Brian May from Queen performing a fabulous version of Hot Patootie as Eddie, and his involvement naturally came about because he was in a relationship with Anita (whom he later married in 2000).
+Ultimately, though, it’s not very good compared to other soundtracks, with some performances that are irritating, and most of the others being ok at best.
+The one exception by miles is a fabulous version of Hot Patootie by Brian May from Queen, and his involvement naturally came about because he was in a relationship with Anita (whom he later married in 2000).
 He recorded his own arrangement of the song with his own backing band, and considered releasing it as a single or including it on a solo album.
 But when those ideas fell through, it was added to the third release of this cast recording instead.
-So it does sound rather out of place, as unsurprisingly the other performances very much pale in comparison.
+(April 2022 Update: Brian has now included the song on the reissue of his solo album Another World.)

 - 1998 Norwich Cast (The New Rocky Horror Show – 25 Years Young) – This is a great live album recorded over 3 nights at the Norwich Theatre Royal.
 It includes singer Jason Donovan as Frank N. Furter, and the late great TV & radio host Nicholas Parsons as the Narrator.
 The musical performances are excellent, and there are nice little moments of audience participation, especially when Nicholas is introducing Over At The Frankenstein Place.
 The two bonus Time Warp remixes (Wand & Face Off radio edits) can be ignored though, they’re not very good.